 This diploma, the highest awarded by LCME, demands a truly exceptional demonstration of ability of the very highest standard.
 In order to pass, the candidate must present a body of work which demonstrates an achievement of the highest professional standing.
 The standard expected is broadly equivalent to that of a Masters degree.

-Where the candidate is being nominated by a nominating party, this must be made clear in the submission.
-The full names and contact details of the nominators (minimum: two people) must be included.
-Entries submitted by a nominating party should be made without the knowledge of the candidate.
+Where the candidate is being nominated by a nominating party, this should be made without the knowledge of the candidate.